The Inciders: Earlyyears (2003–2006)

 From 2003 to 2006, the band were frequently seen smashing up smaller venues on the south coast of England, with the occasional adventure in other UK cities, including Wolverhampton in 2003.

 Since the band's inception they have shared stages with US Bombs, Ignite, The Business, Five Knuckle and Crack Rocky Steady Seven (members of Leftöver Crack).

-Remembered during the era for their drunken stage antics, some members of the band occasionally found the balance of consuming a sufficient level of alcohol to fuel their show and not over-indulging, so as to not to adversely affect their performance, a challenge.
+Remembered during the era for their drunken stage antics, some members of the band occasionally found the balance of consuming a sufficient level of alcohol to fuel their show and not over-indulging, so as not to adversely affect their performance, a challenge.
 In a couple of instances, this resulted in their sound being cut mid-set, seemingly to their amusement.

 In 2003 and 2004, the band put on their own events under the name 'Fernstock' to sell-out crowds of 250+.
 Festival appearances include Jamfest (2003, 2005, 2006) and the first Endorse It In Dorset festival in 2004.